Old Lutherans: Prussian Union

 In 1799 King Frederick William III of Prussia issued a decree for a new common liturgical Agenda (service book) to be published, for use in both the Lutheran and Reformed congregations.
-To accomplish this, a commission to prepare a common agenda was formed.
+To accomplish that, a commission to prepare a common agenda was formed.

 After more than 20 years of effort, a common liturgical agenda was finally published in 1821.
 The agenda was not well received by many Lutherans, as it was seen to compromise in the wording of the Words of Institution, to the point where the Real Presence of Christ in the Eucharist was not proclaimed.

 The Protestant congregations were directed in 1822 to use only the newly formulated agenda for worship.
-This met with strong objections and non-compliance from Lutheran pastors around Prussia.
+That met with strong objections and non-compliance from Lutheran pastors around Prussia.

 The liturgical agenda was subsequently modified to appease many of the objections of the dissenting Lutherans, and in 1830 Frederick William ordered all Protestant congregations in Prussia to celebrate the Lord's Supper using the new agenda.

 Rather than having the unifying effect that Frederick William desired, the decree created a great deal of dissent among Lutheran congregations.

-In a compromise with dissenters, who had now earned the name "Old Lutherans", in 1834 Frederick William issued a decree which stated that Union would only be in the areas of governance and liturgy, but the respective congregations could retain their confessional identities.
-In addition to this, dissenters were forbidden from organizing sectarian groups.
+In a compromise with dissenters, who had now earned the name "Old Lutherans", in 1834 Frederick William issued a decree, which stated that the union would be only in the areas of governance and liturgy but that the respective congregations could retain their confessional identities.
+In addition, dissenters were forbidden from organising sectarian groups.

-In defiance of this decree, a number of Lutheran pastors and congregations continued to use the old liturgical agenda and sacramental rites of the Lutheran church.
+In defiance of the decree, a number of Lutheran pastors and congregations continued to use the old liturgical agenda and sacramental rites of the Lutheran church.

-Becoming aware of this defiance, officials sought out those who acted against the decree.
+Becoming aware of the defiance, the officials sought out those who acted against the decree.
 Pastors who were caught were suspended from their ministry.
-If suspended pastors were caught acting in a pastoral role, they were imprisoned.
+Suspended pastors caught acting in a pastoral role were imprisoned.

 Among the leaders of the Old Lutherans was Johann Gottfried Scheibel (1783–1843).
 Scheibel was a professor of theology in Breslau from 1818 until 1830 when he was suspended from his post for his dissenting views.

-Scheibel came to prominence as a leader of the Old Lutherans in the dissent against the Prussian Union.
+Scheibel came to prominence as a leader of the Old Lutherans in their dissent against the Prussian Union.
 He spoke, preached and wrote against the Union, which consequently resulted in suspension from his post as theological professor.

 Undaunted, Scheibel continued in his dissent as he moved to new cities.
-He was at Dresden in 1832 where he was ordered to leave that same year.
+He was in Dresden in 1832 when he was ordered to leave that year.
 He moved to Hermsdorf, where likewise he was asked to leave in 1836, then on to Glauchau and Nuremberg.

-He died at Nuremberg about the time that he was being restored to his post as professor at Breslau.
+He died at Nuremberg around the time that he was being restored to his post as professor at Breslau.